Ditch Plains: An ‘Upside Down’ House with Durable Materials

 Ditch Plains 3

 This house sits in the center of the site where a perfect wave of the sea can be seen easily.
 The site is a half-acre lot that forms a compact cube, located in a FEMA flood zone and encroached by wetlands.
+Have a reliable company you can always call for Mold Remediation Services Toms River NJ.

 Spaces